-There are a number of different money challenges that you can try, and we’ll look at some of the best options in this article (like the 52-week money challenge, 100 envelope challenge, and more).
-Consider the different options and see which one may be a good fit for you.
+There are a number of different money challenges you can try, and we’ll look at some of the best options in this article (like the 52-week money challenge, 100 envelope challenge, and more).
+Consider the different options and see which one may be a good fit for you and your financial goals.

-As you’ll see when you read the descriptions of the challenges, the way you are paid (weekly, bi-weekly, twice per month, monthly) may have some impact in determining which challenge is right for you.
+As you’ll see when you read the descriptions of the challenges, the way you’re paid (weekly, bi-weekly, twice per month, monthly) may have some impact in determining which challenge is right for you.

 You can either take the challenge yourself or find a friend who wants to take it along with you.
 Having a friend join you in the challenge can make it a little more fun, and it may also serve as extra motivation.

-Money-saving challenges are often associated with New Year’s Resolutions and get mentioned a lot near the end of the year, but there’s no reason why your challenge needs to start in January and end in December.
+Money saving challenges are often associated with New Year’s Resolutions and get mentioned a lot near the end of the year, but there’s no reason why your challenge needs to start in January and end in December.
 You can start at any time and take the challenge for the next 12 months (or however long the challenge lasts).